git/git.github.io/rev_news/draft/edition-1.md

 * [Git with Lader logic](http://thread.gmane.org/gmane.comp.version-control.git/265679/)

-Users or potential users are sometimes wondering on the Git mailing list if they can use Git to manage special content.
-Fortunately it looks like the Git mailing list is read by many experts in different domains who can often provide specific answers.
+People often ask the Git mailing list whether they can use Git to manage special content.
+Fortunately, the list is monitored by many experts in different domains who can often provide specific answers.

 This time Bharat Suvarna asked about [PLC programs](http://en.wikipedia.org/wiki/Programmable_logic_controller)

-Kevin D gave the usual non specific answer:
+Kevin D gave the usual non-specific answer:

 ```
 Although git is not very picky about the contents, it is optimized to